pkeroulas/st2110-toolkit/ptp/README.md

 system time: 1589581164.437482989
 phc    time: 1589581201.437483653
 system time: 1589581164.437484167
-system/phc clock time offset is -37000000075 ns system     clock time delay  is 1178 ns
+system/phc clock time offset is -37000000075 ns # 37s is the difference between UTC and International Atomic Time (TAI) system     clock time delay  is 1178 ns
 ```

-The difference between UTC and International Atomic Time (TAI) is 37 seconds.

 Then `tcpdump -j adapter_unsynced ...` will provide capture from 1970
 regardless of the local system time.
 Turn on `ptp4l` to restore PTP